A Monumental Discovery

 The data received from this method drew a very different picture from what scientists and archaeologists assumed the ruins looked like.
 What was thought to be a scattering of Mayan ruins across the Guatemalan landscape ended up being a large, metropolis, potentially housing upwards of 20 million people.
 Researchers had previously speculated that the area was home to at most two million people.

 Also astonishing to researchers is just how much infrastructure was devoted to military defense.
-As artnews.com report, the Mayan cities had defensive structures such as ramparts and fortresses.
+As artnews.com reports, the Mayan cities had defensive structures such as ramparts and fortresses.

 According to Garrison, “Warfare wasn’t only happening toward the end of the civilization, it was large scale and systematic, and it endured over many years.”